Most plumbing businesses track KPI numbers, but still feel blind

 Here are the core plumbing KPIs that answer this question.

-When inbound calls start to slip, everything else usually follows.
-What matters most isn’t a slow day here or there, but whether the overall trend is moving up or down.
+When qualified leads start to slip, everything else usually follows.
+What matters most is not one slow day here or there, but whether the overall trend is moving up or down.

-This measures how many calls actually turn into scheduled work.
+This measures how many incoming calls actually turn into scheduled work.

 Plumbing KPIs for sales